LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-W01D2-Validation.md

 A strongly typed view with model-binding using asp-for tag helpers is required.

+#### JavaScript Libraries Required

 Links to JavaScript libraries for validation are required.
-Either libraries that are in CDNs, like those shown below, or libraries that are in the ```wwwroot``` folder of your project can be used.
+Either libraries that are in CDNs, like those shown in the code snippets below, or libraries that are in the ```wwwroot``` folder of your project can be used.

+##### jQuery

-In *_Layout.cshtml* add this line:
+In *_Layout.cshtml* add a line like this to load jQuery (if it isn't already there):

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/jquery/3.4.1/jquery.min.js"></script>
 ```

+##### jQuery validate and unobtrusive validation

-Then you can add a script section with links to validation libraries to the bottom of each view that needs to do validation:
+Add a script section with links to validation libraries to the bottom of each view that needs to do validation:

 ```html
 @section Scripts {